pharo-open-documentation/pharo-wiki/General/GithubActions.md

 This will allow the bridge to reset some cache at the image startup.

-Now that your bridge is created, if it finds an Iceberg repository, associated to its local clone, containing the package in which the bridge is defined, you will be able to use the bridge to access some resources.
+Now that your bridge is created, if it finds an Iceberg repository associated with its local clone containing the package in which the bridge is defined, you will be able to use the bridge to access some resources.

-For example you can get a file reference to the git folder like this:
+For example, you can get a file reference to the git folder like this:

 ```Smalltalk
 MyProjectBridge root
 ```

-And this allows you to access your test resouces.
+And this allows you to access your test resources.

 Once your project is using `GitBridge`, you just need to be sure of two things in order for the CI to work.
 The first is to have the option `#registerInIceberg` to true in your smalltalkCI configuration.